nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

 # work together for a common purpose.
 In this case, that
 # common purpose is to respond to HTTP requests from a client.
 class HandleRequests(BaseHTTPRequestHandler):
+    # This is a Docstring it should be at the beginning of all classes and functions
+    # It gives a description of the class or function
+    """Controls the functionality of any GET, PUT, POST, DELETE requests to the server
+    """

     # Here's a class function
     def _set_headers(self, status):
+        # Notice this Docstring also includes information about the arguments passed to the function
+        """Sets the status code, Content-Type and Access-Control-Allow-Origin headers on the response

+        Args:
+            status (number): the status code to return to the front end
+        """
         self.send_response(status)
         self.send_header('Content-type', 'application/json')
         self.send_header('Access-Control-Allow-Origin', '*')